wazerstar/TimerResolution/README.md

 "GlobalTimerResolutionRequests"=dword:00000001
 ```

-## Lower Resolution yet Higher Precision?
+## Precision vs. Resolution Graph

 The [micro-adjust-benchmark.ps1](/micro-adjust-benchmark.ps1) script can be used to automate the process of plotting precision against resolutions.

-Visualize the results with [chart-studio.plotly.com](https://chart-studio.plotly.com/create).
+The results can be visualized with [chart-studio.plotly.com](https://chart-studio.plotly.com/create).

 <img src="/assets/img/results-example.png" width="1000">